jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 {% chart fig-42-stocks-intraday-ULTA-probs.svg %}
 {% chart fig-43-stocks-intraday-UNH-probs.svg %}

-Each data set contains five days worth of data.
+Each data set contains five days' worth of data.
 Using intraday data instead of daily data doesn't seem to change the outcome with respect to the general shape of the distribution.

 ## Volatility Index